Emmotes/ic_spoilers/docs/index.md

 {:/nomarkdown}
 </span>

-# Reworked Champions
+# Reworked & Rebalanced Champions

-A list of champions that will be seeing reworks in upcoming events.
+A list of champions that will be seeing reworks or rebalances in upcoming events.
+Events will have either one rework OR three rebalances.

 <span class="indexChampionTableColumn">
 {::nomarkdown}